Last Updated on

 COVID-19 is a disease that spreads quite fast, and it is transmitted from person to person.
 If a healthy person comes into contact with an infected person’s body or used items such as spoons, cups, and clothing such as handkerchiefs, the likelihood of infection is high.
 The virus stays in the body for anything between 2-14 days before the infected persons begin to show symptoms.

 This particular disease affects everyone across age, gender, and even race divide.
-However, it poses a larger threat to patients that have one form of underlying conditions or other.
-Patients that have diabetes, hypertension, liver disease, renal complications, low immunity, and other pre-existing conditions and those advanced in age tend to exhibit extreme symptoms, and some even experience respiratory failure.
+However, it poses a larger threat to patients that have one form of underlying conditions or another.
+Patients with diabetes, hypertension, liver disease, renal complications, low immunity, and other pre-existing conditions and those advanced in age tend to exhibit extreme symptoms, and some even experience respiratory failure.

 There is still no known treatment for this disease, and doctors and scientists are working round the clock to find a vaccine for it.
-When a patient is admitted to the hospital, doctors deal with their conditions by trying to handle the symptoms as opposed to treating disease.
+When a patient is admitted to the hospital, doctors deal with their conditions by trying to handle the symptoms instead of treating the disease.
 Doctors use ventilators to help those who have difficulty in breathing.

 Ventilators: What are they?

-What are the main components of a ventilator?
+What are the main components of Ventilator Equipment?

 This machine is divided into four main parts.
 They are;